 Your body’s immune system responds to long-term irritation by causing the airways in your lungs to narrow.
 This happens as inflammation causes airway walls to thicken and airways to become clogged with mucus.
 It also causes the muscles around your airways to tighten up, further limiting airflow in and out of your lungs and making it hard to breathe.
-Unlike the bronchitis you may experience with a common cold or other virus, chronic bronchitis can come and go over months or years.
+Unlike the bronchitis you may experience with a common cold or other virus, chronic bronchitis can persist in some form over months or years in COPD patients.

 Airway With Chronic Bronchitis

 Trapped air limits the amount of air you can breathe in and out (emphysema)

 According to the American Lung Association, there are also tiny air sacs clustered like bunches of grapes in your lungs (called alveoli).
 Inflammation in your airways causes the inner walls of these air sacs to weaken and eventually break down—creating fewer large air spaces instead of many small ones.
 This reduces the surface area of the lungs and reduces the amount of oxygen that is able to reach your bloodstream.
 The damaged air sacs are also unable to squeeze out all of the air inside them when you exhale.
 This air becomes trapped in your lungs, leaving less room for fresh air.
 All of this can make you feel short of breath.

 Air Sacs With Emphysema